-- 1 The IASB has identified three main concerns about information contained in financial statements (collectively referred to as the disclosure problem).
-These concerns are: - (a) not enough relevant information; - (b) irrelevant information; and - (c) ineffective communication of the information provided. - 2 The IASB considers that the main causes of the disclosure problem are: - (a) difficulties in applying judgement when deciding what information to disclose in financial statements and when deciding the most effective way to organise and communicate that information; - (b) difficulties arising from behavioural issues, observing that some entities, auditors and regulators appear to approach financial statements as only compliance documents; - (c) lack of guidance on the content and structure of the financial statements; - (d) the absence of clear disclosure objectives in IFRS Standards; and

-- (e) long lists of prescriptive disclosure requirements. - 3 The IASB considers that a set of disclosure principles could help address the disclosure problem by: - (a) helping entities apply better judgement about disclosures and communicate information more effectively; - (b) improving the effectiveness of disclosures for the primary users of the financial statements; and - (c) helping the IASB in improving disclosure requirements in IFRS Standards. - 4 The Principles of Disclosure project is likely to either result in amendments to IAS 1 Presentation of Financial Statements, or alternatively create a new general disclosure standard that would incorporate and build on those parts of IAS 1 that cover disclosures in the financial statements.
-Throughout the IASB DP, the IASB uses the term 'general disclosure standard' to refer to either an amended IAS 1 or a new general disclosure standard.
+- 2 The IASB has identified three main concerns about information contained in financial statements (collectively referred to as the disclosure problem).
+These concerns are: - (a) not enough relevant information; - (b) irrelevant information; and - (c) ineffective communication of the information provided. - 3 The IASB considers that the main causes of the disclosure problem are: - (a) difficulties in applying judgement when deciding what information to disclose in financial statements and when deciding the most effective way to organise and communicate that information; - (b) difficulties arising from behavioural issues, observing that some entities, auditors and regulators appear to approach financial statements as only compliance documents; - (c) lack of guidance on the content and structure of the financial statements; - (d) the absence of clear disclosure objectives in IFRS Standards; and - (e) long lists of prescriptive disclosure requirements. - 4 The IASB considers that a set of disclosure principles could help address the disclosure problem by: - (a) helping entities apply better judgement about disclosures and communicate information more effectively; - (b) improving the effectiveness of disclosures for the primary users of the financial statements; and - (c) helping the IASB in improving disclosure requirements in IFRS Standards. - 5 The Principles of Disclosure project is likely to either result in amendments to IAS 1 Presentation of Financial Statements, or alternatively create a new general disclosure standard that would incorporate and build on those parts of IAS 1 that cover disclosures in the financial statements.
+Throughout the DP, the IASB uses the term 'general disclosure standard' to refer to either an amended IAS 1 or a new general disclosure standard.

-EFRAG agrees with the description in the IASB DP of the 'disclosure problem', which echoes assessments made in the EFRAG/ANC/FRC DP.
-However, EFRAG is concerned that, while the IASB DP includes proposals that address many different areas, the IASB DP does not address a number of relevant areas that are described in our detailed response below.
+EFRAG agrees with the description in the DP of the 'disclosure problem', which echoes assessments made in the Discussion Paper Towards a Disclosure Framework for the Notes published by EFRAG, the ANC and the FRC in 2012.
+However, EFRAG is concerned that, while the DP includes proposals that address many different areas, the DP does not address a number of relevant areas that are described in our detailed response below.

-In our view, the project should aim to develop principles to identify why, when and where information should be disclosed and not limit its focus to the structure of the notes or the location of information.
-EFRAG is concerned about the timing and regrets that the IASB has not yet moved into standards level stage.
+In our view, the project should aim to develop principles to identify why, when and where information should be disclosed.

-Further, EFRAG is concerned about the significant overlap between the IASB DP and other projects of the IASB, in particular the interactions with the Materiality and Primary Financial Statements projects and considers that the IASB should address these issues comprehensively within a single project.
+Further, EFRAG is concerned about the significant overlap between the DP and other projects of the IASB, in particular the interactions with the Materiality and Primary Financial Statements projects.